- It isn’t normal behavior for a moose to chase down a grizzly bear.

 Normally, no, moose do not tend to be aggressive towards bears.
 Additionally, if a bear and moose were to fight, the bear would win as bears are more aggressive and stronger.

-With that said, moose aren’t more dangerous to humans than bears are.
-However, moose do pose a greater threat of injury to you as a person because of their population size.
+While moose aren’t more dangerous to humans than bears are, they do pose a greater threat of injury to you as a person because of their population size.

-During certain times of year such as mating season, moose can also be particularly aggressive.
+During certain times of the year such as mating season, moose can also be particularly aggressive.

 Moose typically live 8 – 20 years in the wild.
 Researchers have found what may have been the oldest wild moose on record, a Michigan cow who was 22 when she died.

-Bears live an average of 10-20 years, depending on species.
+Grizzly Bears live an average of 20-25 years, depending on the species.
 Some can even reach 30 years of age or more in captivity.
 Debby, a female American black bear, is considered the oldest bear that ever lived.
 She died at the age of 42 in the Assiniboine Park Zoo in Winnipeg, Canada.